【*#06#】How to check if your device supports eSIM/dual SIM

 What can you determine from this information?

-③ "Second IMEI information is displayed" → Since two SIM slots are recognized, there is a high possibility that dual SIM can be used
+③ "Second IMEI information is displayed" → Two SIM slots are recognized, so there is a high possibility that dual SIM can be used.

 summary

-- Open the Phone app on your device and type *#06#
+- Open the phone app on your device and enter *#06#

 - If the EID is displayed on the screen